The Helsinki Design System is designed and built to be accessible for all, regardless of ability or situation.

 - Get at least a basic level familiarity of WCAG 2.0 Standard at AA Level.
 Your service is required to follow WCAG guidelines at A and AA levels.

 - HDS components allow a lot of customisation.
 When customising component colours, ensure accessibility.
-For more information, refer to HDS Colours - Accessible colour combination documentation.
+For more information, refer to HDS Colours - Customising colours documentation.

 - When designing components that are not part of the HDS, you are required to ensure accessibility by yourself.
 It may help to refer to HDS components for good accessibility design and implementation practices.
 You may also contact the HDS team if you need assistance.